whitecube/php-prices/README.md

 Using these static calls, all monetary values are considered minor values (e.g. cents).

-For a list of all available ISO 4217 currencies, take a look at [Brick/Money's is-currencies definition](https://github.com/brick/money/blob/master/data/iso-currencies.php).
+For a list of all available ISO 4217 currencies, take a look at [Brick/Money's iso-currencies definition](https://github.com/brick/money/blob/master/data/iso-currencies.php).

 ### From parsed string values